MIDFIELDR/midfieldr/README.md

 ```

 Use `gather_grad()` to access the `midfielddegrees` dataset and extract
-all students who graduated from in these programs.
-We group and
+all students who graduated from these programs.
+We group and summarize
-summarize the counts using `grad` as the new count variable.
+the counts using `grad` as the new count variable.

 ``` r
 graduated <- gather_grad(cip_group) %>%